Watch with Mother: After 1978 – Name change and later developments

 In 1978, the Watch with Mother title was dropped, as it was considered to be dated, and the strand was known as See-Saw from 1980 to 1990.
 A Watch with Mother video became a best-seller in 1987, and was followed by a second and a third in 1989 and a 'best of' in 1993.

-A 45rpm promotional single was available to radio disc jockeys, for promo only, entitled "Flob-A-Dob-A-Ben", in 1987.
+A 45 rpm promotional single was available to radio disc jockeys, for promo only, entitled "Flob-A-Dob-A-Ben", in 1987.
 The single was not released on general release and was played often as a novelty record by Radio Trent on the Andy Marriott Television Show.

 In the early 2000s, the shows Andy Pandy and Flower Pot Men were remade as stop motion animations (the latter as Bill and Ben), which aired on CBeebies.

 UK VHS releases (1987–1993)

 Between 1987 and 1993, four compilation videos with Watch with Mother shows have been released by the BBC.
+The first became a bestselling success, and by the end of 1990 was the highest-selling individual VHS release from the Corporation.